Widget-Wrangler/ww/WWBase/IntroducingWidgetWrangler.md

 * They're developed using the power of modern JavaScript frameworks such as AngularJS for supportability and testability.
-(This is purely optional, however, and this article will explore widgets written in jQuery or plain JavaScript.)
+(This is purely optional, however, and this article will also explore widgets written in jQuery or plain JavaScript.)

 ## Introducing Widget Wrangler